winitzki/scall/tutorial/programming_dhall.md

     in freeFMT.eval u pTu freeU
 ```

+The "FM" in the name "FM-typeclass" remind us that the definition of the typeclass involves a  functor (`P`) and a monad (`FreeFM`).

 The monad property of `FreeFM` is mainly helpful for formulating the laws of an FM-typeclass in the language of category theory.
 In that language, the typeclass evidence (a value of type `P t → t`) corresponds to `t` being a functor algebra of the functor $P$.
-The typeclass laws  turn out to be equivalent to `t` being a monad algebra of the monad `FreeFM`.
+The typeclass laws  turn out to be equivalent to `t` being a **monad algebra** of the monad `FreeFM`.

-To summarize, an FM-typeclass with laws is described as a set of all $F$-functor algebras that are at the same time $M$-monad algebras, with suitable choices of a functor $F$ and a monad $M$.
+To summarize, we could describe an FM-typeclass with laws  as a set of all types `t` that are $F$-functor algebras and at the same time $M$-monad algebras, with suitable choices of a functor $F$ and a monad $M$.
 Details are worked out in Chapter 13 of "The Science of Functional Programming".

 Instead of the name "FM-typeclasses" one could use a longer name, such as "functor-monad-algebraic typeclasses", to express more concretely the required categorical properties.